International Business Times

 The International Business Times is an American online newspaper that publishes five national editions in four languages.
 The publication, sometimes called IBTimes or IBT, offers news, opinion and editorial commentary on business and commerce.
-IBT is one of the world's largest online news sources, claiming forty million unique visitors each month in 2014.
+As of 2014 IBT claimed an audience of forty million unique visitors per month.
 Its 2013 revenues were around $21 million.
 As of January 2022, IBTimes editions include Australia, India, International, Singapore, U.K. and U.S.

-IBTimes was launched in 2005; it is owned by IBT Media, and was founded by Etienne Uzac and Johnathan Davis, two followers of David Jang who also has a relationship to IBT and Newsweek.
+IBTimes was launched in 2005; it is owned by IBT Media, and was founded by Etienne Uzac and Johnathan Davis, two supporters of David Jang's teachings, who also has a relationship to IBT and Newsweek.
 Its headquarters are in the Financial District of Lower Manhattan, New York City.